-About 8% of students expected to fund all or nearly all of their educational expenses through scholarships and grants.
-Another 12% expected to pay all or nearly all through student loans.
-Parents and families comprised the largest funding source for students with 32% expecting all or nearly all of their educational expenses would be paid by parents/family.
+About 7% of students expected to fund all or nearly all of their educational expenses through scholarships and grants.
+Another 13% expected to pay all or nearly all through student loans.
+Parents and families comprised the largest funding source for students with 31% expecting all or nearly all of their educational expenses would be paid by parents/family.
 Only about 4% expected to pay for all or nearly all of their educational expenses by themselves.

-Only about 13% expected to get no help from their parents in terms of paying their college expenses.
-Further, 30% expected no help from scholarships/grants and 35% expected not to use student loans for funding.
-Figure 49 below contains student reported information on the amount of college expenses during the first year paid by various funding sources.
+Only about 4% expected to get no help from their parents in terms of paying their college expenses.
+Further, 25% expected no help from scholarships/grants and 32% expected not to use student loans for funding.
+Figure 46 below contains student reported information on the amount of college expenses during the first year paid by various funding sources.

 First generation students often have significant concerns about paying for college expenses.
-Figure 50 below contains information on how first generation students reported their expectations for paying their college expenses.
-About 16% indicated that they expected all or nearly all to be paid by student loans.
-Another 17% reported that parents/family would pay all or nearly all.
+Figure 47 below contains information on how first generation students reported their expectations for paying their college expenses.
+About 20% indicated that they expected all or nearly all to be paid by student loans.
+Another 16% reported that parents/family would pay all or nearly all.
 Only 12% indicated that scholarships and grants would pay all or nearly all and only 5% expected to pay all or nearly all themselves.

-Approximately 20% of all first year students received a Pell Grant with a larger percentage of Pell Grants going to female students.
-For first generation students about 38% received a Pell Grant.
-See Figure 51 below.
+Approximately 22% of all first year students received a Pell Grant with a larger percentage of Pell Grants going to female students.
+For first generation students about 27% received a Pell Grant.
+Interestingly, at the time students took the survey (June-August) about one-third of all students reported that they did not know if they received a Pell Grant.
+See Figure 48 below.